Art & Design Curriculum

 Art and design learning is loved by teachers and pupils across school.
 Teachers have higher expectations and more quality evidence can be presented in a variety of ways.
 All children use technical vocabulary accurately and pupils are expected to know, apply and understand the matters, skills and processes specified.
 Children improve their enquiry skills and inquisitiveness about the world around them, and their impact through art and design on the world.
 Children will become more confident in analysing their work and giving their opinion on their own and other works of art.
 Children show competences in improving their resilience and perseverance by continually evaluating and improving their work.
 All children in school can speak confidently about their art and design work and their skills.

-Please use this form to contact Mrs Fahy, the Art & Design Subject Leader.
+Please use this form to contact Ms Welch, the Art & Design Subject Leader.